 5) Save for College

-529 College Savings Plans allow you to save for college and avoid paying tax on the earnings, which compound tax-free.
+College Savings Plans, (aka Section 529 plans) allow you to save for college and avoid paying tax on the earnings, which compound tax-free.
 Withdrawals are tax-free if the beneficiary uses the money for qualified higher-education expenses.

 6) Review Your Life Insurance

-Kenneth B. Petersen CFP®, EA, MBA, AIFA® is an investment manager and Principal of Monterey Private Wealth, Inc., a Wealth Management Firm in Monterey.
+Kenneth B. Petersen CFP®, EA, MBA, AIFA® is an investment advisor and Principal of Monterey Private Wealth, Inc., a Wealth Management Firm in Monterey.
 He welcomes questions that you may have concerning investing, taxes, retirement, or estate planning.
-Send your questions to: Ken Petersen, 2340 Garden Road Suite 202, Monterey, CA 93940 or email them to email@example.com.
+Send your questions to: Ken Petersen, 2340 Garden Road Suite 202, Monterey, CA93940 or email them to firstname.lastname@example.org.